Responsible Investing Portfolio Construction Service for Taxable accounts

 How do you know you are using the right tool for the job?

-This service has been created specifically for Irish Financial Advisers to offer over 45,000 combinations of taxable investment portfolios which are designed to capture the following potential benefits for their clients:
+This service has been created specifically for taxable investors in Ireland to provide multiple combinations of taxable investment portfolios which are designed to capture the following potential benefits:

 - Through a Euro Hedged UCITS fund, to have the ability to invest in a diverse, portfolio of global fixed-income securities, selected according to PIMCO’s internal ESG screening process.
 The fund invests primarily in a diversified portfolio of investment grade bonds from around the world, on the basis of PIMCO’s ESG exclusions, evaluation and engagement decisions.
 Designed to provide stability and allow advisers to mix equities and fixed interest in exact proportions to meet the need, willingness and capacity for risk of their client.